 \subsection{Uncertainty Estimates}

+Here, we show that the estimated standard deviation for the H\'ajek estimator outperforms that for the IPW estimator under many simulation scenarios.

-We also compute the standard deviation of the estimated average potential outcome across simulated data sets and compare it with the mean of the standard deviations, each of which is used to create the confidence intervals.
-The similarity of these two quantities implies the accuracy of our uncertainty estimates. \cref{app_fig:MCsd_meansd} presents the results as the ratio of these two quantities.
+We compute the standard deviation of the estimated average potential outcome across simulated data sets and compare it with the mean of the standard deviations, each of which is used to create the confidence intervals.
+The similarity of these two quantities implies the accuracy of our uncertainty estimates. \cref{app_fig:iraq_MCsd_meansd} presents the results as the ratio of these two quantities.
 A value below (above) 1 indicates that the true variability in our point estimates is smaller (greater) than our uncertainty estimate.

-While the ratios are always below 1 for the H\'ajek estimator (bottom panel), they are almost always above 1 for the IPW estimator (top panel).
+While the ratios are always below 1 for the H\'ajek estimator for the two largest regions $B_1$ and $B_2$, they are almost always above 1 for the IPW estimator (top panel).
 This is consistent with the above results, showing that we tend to overestimate (underestimate) the uncertainty for the H\'ajek (IPW) estimator.
 We find that the confidence interval for the H\'ajek estimator tends to be most conservative when $M$ is small and the region of interest is large.
-For the IPW estimator, the degree of underestimation decreases as the length of time series $T$ increases but increases as the length of intervention $M$ increases.
+For the IPW estimator, the degree of uncertainty underestimation decreases as the length of time series $T$ increases but increases as the length of intervention $M$ increases.
 In fact, when $M=30$, some of the ratios are as large as 20 (hence they are not included in the figure).
 The results suggest that in practice the H\'ajek estimator should be preferred over the IPW estimator especially for stochastic interventions over a long time period.